 Day 1 – Hanging Around the City

-On the first day you should really hang out in Rocky and learn more about the fantastic heritage buildings while getting a feel for this Central Queensland city.
+On day one you should really hang out in Rocky and learn more about the fantastic heritage buildings while getting a feel for this Central Queensland city.
+Go for a walk along Quay Street which borders the Fitzroy River and enjoy the scenery before grabbing some breakfast!

 9am – Coffee and Breakfast in Town